 Progress Report

-Progress report will be submitted at the end of each calendar month from the first month after the appointment of the BIM manager to record the progress of works, including the status of the TQ raised, completed tasks, upcoming tasks, technological restriction encounter and work around plan.
+Progress report will be submitted at the end of each calendar month from the first month after the appointment of the BIM Team Leader to record the progress of works, including the status of the TQ raised, completed tasks, upcoming tasks, technological restriction encounter and work around plan.

 The WIP PIM, the LOIN documentation, as well as the WIP 4DMS model will be submitted with the monthly progress report.